thekaigonzalez/NFy/README.md

 Along with a code-base, it also comes with a song server.
 Which you can find at https://thekaigonzalez.github.io/NFy

+## Is NFy Legal?

+100%.
+You're essentially downloading converted files and playing them through a fancy app.
+You've got features of spotify with low ram usage and offline listening.

 ## Why use NFy?

 ### Open Source